platformsh/platformsh-docs/docs/src/development/email.md

 >v=spf1 include:sendgrid.net -all
 ```

 However, as we do not support white-labeling of emails, DKIM is not provided for our standard email handling (meaning that DMARC can't be set up either).
-Thus, for maximum deliverability own mail host must be engaged.
+Thus, for maximum deliverability you should use your own mail service.
-{{< /note >}}

-{{< note theme="warning" title="Subuser Account ID (Dedicated only)" >}}
 [SendGrid's current SPF setup guidelines](https://sendgrid.com/docs/glossary/spf/) specify that your TXT record includes your subuser account ID:

 ```txt
 >v=spf1 include:u17504801.wl.sendgrid.net -all
 ```
 This ID is only available on Dedicated projects.
-Follow the previous note above when configuring for Grid projects.
+Use the previous format above when configuring for Grid projects.
 {{< /note >}}

 ## Enabling/disabling email